octoblu/meshblu/readme.md

   </a>
 </p>

-OPEN MQTT & COAP COMMUNICATIONS NETWORK & API FOR THE INTERNET OF THINGS (IoT)!
+OPEN HTTP, WebSocket, MQTT, & COAP COMMUNICATIONS NETWORK & API FOR THE INTERNET OF THINGS (IoT)!

 Visit [SKYNET.im](http://skynet.im) for up-to-the-latest documentation and screencasts.